cloudogu/gitops-playground/README.md

 Important options:
 * `--remote` - deploy to remote cluster (not local k3s cluster), e.g. in GKE
 * `--password` - change admin passwords for SCM-Manager, Jenkins and ArgoCD.
-Should be set with `--remote` for security reasons.
+Should be set with `--remote` for security
+* `--username` - change admin passwords for SCM-Manager, Jenkins.
+Note that argo CD user cannot be changed and always is `admin` reasons.
 * `--argocd` - deploy only argoCD GitOps operator
 * `--fluxv1` - deploy only Flux v1 GitOps operator